 If significant parts of an item of property, plant and equipment have different useful lives, then they are accounted for as separate items (major components) of property, plant and equipment.
-All other expenses on existing property, plant and equipment, including dayto-day repair and maintenance expenditure and cost of replacing parts, are charged to the statement of profit and loss for the period during which such expenses are incurred.
+All other expenses on existing property, plant and equipment, including day-to-day repair and maintenance expenditure and cost of replacing parts, are charged to the statement of profit and loss for the period during which such expenses are incurred.

+Anitem of property, plantand equipment is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
 Gains and losses on disposal of an item of property, plant and equipment computed as the difference between the net disposal proceeds and the carrying amount of the asset is included in the statement of profit and loss when the asset is derecognised.
 Major inspection and overhaul expenditure is capitalized, if the recognition criteria are met.